Brucezhuu/Bruce.github.io/content/posts/Platform Engineering/04 Reusable Services and API Gateway_v2.3.md

 {{< figure src="/img/in-post/Platform Engineering/workshop.png" caption="<span class=\"figure-number\">Figure 2: </span>workshop" width="1000px" >}}

 {{< figure src="/img/in-post/Platform Engineering/worshopsolution-Aggregate&DEs.png" caption="<span class=\"figure-number\">Figure 3: </span>solution" width="1000px" >}}

+### In an aggregate, a Value Object

+A **Value Object** is a type of object that represents a concept or attribute but does not have a distinct identity.
+Unlike entities, which are defined by a unique identifier, value objects are defined by their attributes and are typically immutable.
+They help model attributes of an entity, often describing or quantifying it, and they can be easily replaced or recreated when needed.

+---

+### Characteristics of Value Objects

+- **Immutability**: Once created, the values cannot change.
+If a new value is needed, a new instance is created.
+- **No Unique Identity**: Two value objects with the same attributes are considered equal.
+- **Lightweight and Replaceable**: Since they lack identity, they’re easier to replace or recreate.

+---

+### Example

+Consider an e-commerce application with an **Order** aggregate.
+Each order may include a **ShippingAddress** as a Value Object within the aggregate.
+The ShippingAddress value object could consist of:

+- **Street**
+- **City**
+- **State**
+- **ZipCode**
+- **Country**

+In this example, the ShippingAddress value object:

+- **Describes an Attribute of the Order**: It provides the necessary details for where the order should be shipped.
+- **Is Immutable**: If the address needs to be updated, a new ShippingAddress object is created with the updated values, rather than modifying the existing one.
+- **Has No Unique Identity**: Two orders could have identical ShippingAddress values, but they do not require separate identities since they represent the same location.

+# Criteria for Identifying the Root Entity within an Aggregate

+To determine the root entity within an aggregate, consider the following criteria:

+### 1. Ownership of Other Entities and Value Objects
+The root entity serves as the main entry point and the owner of all other entities and value objects within the aggregate.
+Any modifications or access to entities within the aggregate should go through the root entity.

+**Example**: In an Order aggregate, the Order entity is the root because it manages the lifecycle of related entities like OrderItem, ShippingAddress (a value object), and PaymentDetails.
+Any changes to items or addresses should be handled through the Order root.

+### 2. Uniquely Identifiable within the Aggregate
+The root entity has a unique identity (usually an ID) that represents the entire aggregate.
+This ID is used externally to reference the aggregate as a whole.

+**Example**: In a Customer aggregate, the Customer entity is the root and has a unique CustomerID.
+All other entities, such as Address or OrderHistory, are accessed through Customer, making CustomerID the primary reference for the aggregate.

+### 3. Transaction Boundaries
+The root entity defines the boundaries of a transaction.
+Any operation within the aggregate should ensure consistency across the root and its associated entities.

+**Example**: In a ProductCatalog aggregate, the Product entity can be the root if updates to related entities like ProductVariants and PricingDetails need to be kept within a single, consistent transaction.

+### 4. Business Logic Control Point
+The root entity enforces business invariants and rules within the aggregate.
+It should contain the core logic necessary to ensure that any changes made to the aggregate conform to business requirements.

+**Example**: In a BankAccount aggregate, BankAccount is the root entity responsible for enforcing rules such as overdraft protection or withdrawal limits across associated entities like TransactionHistory.

+### 5. Aggregate Lifecycle Management
+The root entity controls the creation, modification, and deletion of the entire aggregate.
+When the root entity is deleted, all related entities within the aggregate should also be removed.

+**Example**: In an Invoice aggregate, Invoice is the root entity.
+Deleting Invoice removes all associated LineItems and PaymentRecords, ensuring the entire aggregate is managed as a single unit.